wp-plugins/wp-miniaudioplayer/wp-miniaudioplayer/readme.txt

 * @ excluded = a string containing the CSS class for audio links that should not be converted into player.

 == Changelog ==

+= 1.2.1 =
+* Bug fix:
+	Fixed a bug that prevents the player works if the "downloadable" option was setted to false.

 = 1.2 =
 * Features added: